 - Ocampo, Jose Antonio.
 Time for a True Global Currency.
 Project Syndicate, April 5, 2019, https://www.project-syndicate.org/commentary/imf-special-drawing-right-global-currency-by-jose-antonio-ocampo-2019-04.

 - Varoufakis, Yanis.
 Austeriry.
 Vintage Mini Classics, 2018.

-The views expressed in this publication are those of the authors and not necessarily those of the Austrian Society of European Politics or the organisation for which the authors are working.
+The views expressed in this publication are those of the author and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.